sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 The above list authorizes the `witness_node` to produce blocks on behalf of the listed `witness-id`s and specifies the private key needed to sign those blocks.
 Normally each witness would be on a different node, but for the purpose of this **private testnet**, we will start out with all witnesses signing blocks on a single node.

-## 7. Start Block Production
+## 7. Starting Block Production

 Now run witness_node again:

-    programs/witness_node/witness_node --data-dir data/my-blockprod --enable-stale-production --seed-nodes "[]"
+    witness_node --data-dir data/my-blockprod --enable-stale-production --seed-nodes "[]"

-Note that we need not specify `genesis.json` on the command line, since we now specify it in the config file.
+> Note: We do not need to specify `genesis.json` on the command line, since we now specify it in the config file.
 The `--enable-stale-production` flag tells the `witness_node` to produce on a chain with zero blocks or very old blocks.
 We specify the `--enable-stale-production` parameter on the command line as we will not normally need it (although it can also be specified in the config file).
 The empty `--seed-nodes` is added to avoid connecting to the default seed nodes hardcoded for production.

 Subsequent runs which connect to an existing witness node over the p2p network, or which get blockchain state from an existing data directory, need not have the `--enable-stale-production` flag.

-## 8. Obtain the Chain ID
+## 8. Obtaining the Chain ID

 The chain ID (e.g. blockchain id) is a hash of the genesis state.
-All transaction signatures are only valid for a single chain id.
+All transaction signatures are only valid for a single chain ID.
 So editing the genesis file will change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

 For testing purposes, the `--dbg-init-key` option will allow you to quickly create a new chain against any genesis file, by replacing the witnesses' block production keys.